pierremaw/obsidian-vault-organizer/README.md

 - **delete_empty_folders(memo_folder_paths)**: Traverses the vault and deletes folders if they are empty, with the exception of paths provided in CORE_FOLDERS.

-## Usage
+## Tips

-Make sure you are in the root directory that contains the `_scripts` folder.
+- Make sure you are in the root directory that contains the `_scripts` folder.
 Then, run the script using Python:
 ```bash
 python _scripts/vault_organizer.py
 ```

-## Tip

 - Make sure to backup your vault before running the automation bot.